jonathanhogg/flitter/docs/install.md

 It is recommended to do the install into a Python [virtual environment](https://docs.python.org/3/library/venv.html) as **Flitter** draws on quite a few dependencies (see [below](#python-package-dependencies)).
-This is especially important if you are using the latest Python 3.12 as it will simply refuse to install packages into the system environment.
+This is especially important if you are using Python 3.12 or later as it will simply refuse to install packages into the system environment.
 This is generally something as simple as: